Write Title Tags Like an SEO Pro

 Google uses tons of signals to make up its ranking algorithm.
 Your title tag is one of the most important factors.
 Simply put, a great title tag will get you closer to the top of the SERP and give you a prime spot in coveted results real estate.

-Ok, you’ve made it to the first results page when someone Googles.
+Ok, you’ve made it to the first results page on Google.
 Now that user has a whole page of websites to choose from.
 A catchy yet informative title ups your chances of being chosen.
 You’re SEO goal is not just appearing in search results (only a newbie digital marketer stops there), but getting as many clicks as you can.
 This increases the odds of new customers.

 Let’s Write Some Title Tags